bartjacobs/AddSectionsToTableViewWithNSFetchedResultsController/README.md

-### Implement the NSFetchedResultsControllerDelegate Protocol With Swift 3
+### Respond to Updates Using the NSFetchedResultsControllerDelegate Protocol

 #### Author: Bart Jacobs

-In [yesterday's tutorial](https://cocoacasts.com/populate-a-table-view-with-nsfetchedresultscontroller-and-swift-3/), we populated a table view with quotes using the `NSFetchedResultsController` class.
-But the table view is currently empty since we haven't added the ability to add quotes yet.
+We can now add and remove quotes and the table view is updated accordingly.
+But everyone makes a mistake from time to time and we don't want to remove a quote because of a silly mistake.

-This tutorial focuses on the implementation of the `NSFetchedResultsControllerDelegate` protocol.
-It allows the application to respond to changes that take place in the managed object context it observes.
-The fetched results controller notifies its delegate when the data it manages is modified.
-If we correctly implement the protocol, updating the table view after a change is a breeze.
+In this tutorial, we add the ability to update quotes.
+Not only do we want the table view to reflect the changes we make to a quote, we also want to make sure the sort order of the quotes is updated when a quote is modified.
+You guessed it.
+The `NSFetchedResultsController` class and the `NSFetchedResultsControllerDelegate` protocol make this almost trivial.

-To follow along, clone or download the project from the [previous tutorial](https://cocoacasts.com/populate-a-table-view-with-nsfetchedresultscontroller-and-swift-3/) from [GitHub](https://github.com/bartjacobs/PopulateATableViewWithNSFetchedResultsControllerAndSwift3).
+To follow along, clone or download the project from the [previous tutorial](https://cocoacasts.com/implement-the-nsfetchedresultscontrollerdelegate-protocol-with-swift-3/) from [GitHub](https://github.com/bartjacobs/ImplementTheNSFetchedResultsControllerDelegateProtocolWithSwift3).

-**Read this article on [Cocoacasts](https://cocoacasts.com/implement-the-nsfetchedresultscontrollerdelegate-protocol-with-swift-3/)**.
+**Read this article on [Cocoacasts](https://cocoacasts.com/respond-to-updates-using-the-nsfetchedresultscontrollerdelegate-protocol/)**.